jlbradley1844/jlbradley1844.github.io/_drafts/why-dating-advice-is-oh-so-horrible.md

 courtesy of a book.
 More likely, it would have just as quickly sunk in through some other means; the mere fact that a problem was solved by a
 $11 investment in a trade paperback where the writer was much more concerned with readability than scientific rigor means the problem itself wasn't that hard to begin with.

 If you are a beta, you are going to find a lot of this frustrating.
 A beta is in a "two way marketplace."
 A two way marketplace is much more difficult.
-Here's why: because you are not compelling to most people, you will need to expose yourself to a lot of other people, who will have interest in you.
+If dating for alphas is like buying a car, dating for betas is like interviewing for jobs.
+Here's why: because you are not compelling to most people, you will need to expose yourself to a lot of other people, so that you can find some ho might have interest in you.
 Worse yet, of those who do have interest, most will probably be betas.
 Odds are, you will not find them attractive.
+This means that the number of people you need to come in contact with may need to be an order of magnitude larger than the alphas to succeed.
 Is some of the advice, which is mostly about culling, useful?
 Yes, absolutely.
 Is it the most serious problem you need to concentrate on?
 I wouldn't count on it!

-So one problem is that women get advice which basically on one hand, implies that it is _normal_ to be surrounded by suitors (which is definitely not the case), and once the dust settles, how to recognize and choose Mister Big.
-The sense of inadequacy and helplessness cultivated is not accidental, when it comes to the magazines printing much of this self-help.
-It's main business is to sell cosmetics and fashion, which is why they keep printing this stuff.
-Also, these columns tend to be "evergreen" materials; i.e. is rarely original, but lightly edited from a column printed several years ago.
-Self-help books should be of a different nature, but many times are done to bolster the author's core business, which is usually dispensing dating advice and workshops; again, it doesn't have to be effective, just tantalizing enough that people keep coming back.
+Worse yet, the impression one gets, from hearing and reading all this advice, is that it is _normal_ to be surrounded by suitors, either asked out regularly or having women flirt with you all the time and your most messages returned on your dating sight. *That is not at all the situation for most normal people*.
+The sense of inadequacy and helplessness that this leads to is often a happy accident, particularly with respect to advice columns in magazines.
+Their main business is to sell cosmetics and fashion, not to help you.
+Self-help books should be of a different nature, but here again, there may be a similar effect at play; many times are done to bolster the author's core business, which is usually dispensing dating advice and workshops; again, it doesn't have to be effective, just tantalizing enough that people keep coming back.

+If this stuff makes women insecure, it explicitly aims to make men feel like outright failures.
 The problem with men?
 Their problem is men really want an answer to the question: "How do I get with HER?"
 Or, "How do I get a lot of BEAUTIFUL women?"
+In short, many men don't just want to have a normal social life - they want "ring the bell."
-In short?
-Most promise a way for beta men to woo and date alpha women.
+Not just be happy, but be successfu.
+And the ordinary suspects show up, promising a way for beta men to woo and date alpha women.
 In general, men don't buy self-help books, but if you find a desparate mark, you can bilk a guy out of a lot of money.
-And so, much of the advice is centered on techniques for dating women far out of their league.
+And so, much of the advice is centered on techniques for men trying to  date women far out of their league.
 This is ready-made for charlatans - give a bunch of advice they have heard from their alpha collegues (who have no trouble inducing interest themselves), and when their marks report lack of success, you tell them "You're doing it all wrong," or "You need to project confidence!"  and keep pushing them in that direction.
-After all, you don't need to succeed; you just need to convince them that their success depends on continually forking over the dough.
+After all, you don't need to succeed; you just need to convince them that their success depends on continually forking over the dough, and make sure their marks know that if they fail, it's *their* fault.

-People disadvantage themselves - and beat themselves up - because they don't really know what is going on.
+People disadvantage themselves badly and beat themselves up because they don't really know the reality of the "average" situation.
 Their thought is that their lack of success is abnormal or atypical.
 In fact, the truth is a little despressing, were it to be known.
 The difference in lives between someone who is very attractive and someone who is merely pleasant is enormous - much more so than you would imagine.
 If you're a guy on a dating site, it's the difference between having half of your messages responded to and many of them resulting in in-person meetings, and having one or two percent responded to, with a chance one of them might result in an in-person meeting.
-And this is for someone who is _merely_ acceptable, not ugly or unsuccessful.
+In other words, an average person is unsuccessfu.
+This is not about someone who is ugly or deformed.
 A lot of these statistics are laid out in _Dataclysm_ (author...).
 It's similar to the distribution of wealth in the US.
 If you don't know that, and think that to "succeed" you have to replicate that level of success, you're setting yourself up for horrible failure.

-And for the most part,
-"moving up" is not an option.
-If you're heavyset, you can probably drop a few pounds and keep it off through good eating habits (I refuse to use the word d _ _ t) and regular exercise - which you ought to be doing anyway.
+When people don't realize this, and don't realize you can be happy without a ridiculous amount of success, people frequently get determined to "move up."
+For the most part, "moving up" is not an option.
+If you're heavyset, you can probably drop a few pounds and keep it off through good eating habits (I refuse to use the word d _ _
+t) and regular exercise - which you ought to be doing anyway.
 This will make you more attractive.
 It will not make you Jennifer Lawrence.
 If you're a 5'6" male, you can wear shoe lifts.... annnnnnd that's about it.
+And if you're a woman who suddenly finds herself single at 39, you can't age backwards.
 You generally can do and should present yourself as well as you can - it will not only help your self confidence but make the world a little more pleasant.
 But it will not suddenly turn around your romantic life.

+So if you're average, you need to take advice intended for the average person.
+Not advice written for new college graduates whose main problem is screening out strangers, or people whose main problem is psychological in nature.

+Fortunately, this is one case where math is your friend.
+You don't need advice when you have math.
+And the math says you need NUMBERS.
+If you are an alpha who is damaged, you need a shrink, and that's about it.
+But if you are a beta, you need to meet a lot of people.

+This may
+mean *gasp* _*moving*_.
+But if it's serious enough, you'll do it.
+Personally I love New York city, but I didn't move here just because it was fun.
+No, I had spent five long years in a high-tech "company town" and another three in Austin, all in my precious twenties, and did whatever I could to improve my horrible love life.
+I took a job in Houston - mainly out of convenience - only to find out I was suddenly able to find dates once I moved without any problems at all!
+For all the effort I spent all those years, a company move I took without any thought cured my problems.
+This means that if you're a cute single woman in New York that isn't meeting anyone, it means you may need to *gulp* move to San Fransico, Boston or somewhere else where the men are outnumbering you.
+Likewise, if you're a guy living in Silocon Valley, _*run away*_.
+You don't need many millions from your startup to attract someone, you just need to move somewhere where you have someone to attract.

+So while the problem with alphas is generally between the ears, the problem with betas is just math, and how to improve it.
+Oh, you can and should try to improve your looks, get better at socializing, all that stuff.
+But you are not going to accomplish a complete makeover except through the course of years of self improvement.
+In the meantime, your happiness can't sit on the back burner.

+Now if truly no one is interested in you, and you think you know why, you may be a gamma - someone who is going to find it very difficult to marry.
+In your case, you have two challenges.
+First is to find out what the problem is.
+It may not be what you think.
+If you're morbidly obese that may be it, but if you're simply overweight, that probably isn't it - there are people around who will look past that.
+It is generally due to poor physical presentation combined with other barriers that must be recognized and treated.

+A word about myself and how I relate to this.
+I would personally consider myself a beta - a decent enough looking guy who got married late in life, but being shorter than average and introverted, I had my work cut out for me.
+However, for years I operated as a gamma, having only one date before I turned 26.
+The combination was a problem of social skills, poor physical presentation, clinical depression, and a peer group that was overwhelmingly male, and I had to combat every one of those just to have a _chance_.
+That is the tough thing about being a gamma - if you fix the one obvious thing that is holding you back (in my case, the depressive personality and poor physique), you may find there are other serious issues.
+I didn't have what I'd consider a "normal" dating life until I hit 30, and even past then, regular girlfriends were few and far between.
+But, it did get better.
+The only time it was bad was when I made the mistake of comparing my lack of success against friends I had who did much better without needing to do nearly any of the work I found necessary.
+Sometimes the worst thing you can do for your own happiness is compare yourself to others.